mattsmitton/mattsmitton/_recipes/simple-ash-reshteh.md

 I pulled this recipe from [Bon Appetit](https://www.bonappetit.com/recipe/beans-green-soup-with-yogurt-mint).
 While not completely authentic, it's close enough to satisfy my nostalgia on a weeknight.
 It's missing the liguini-like reshteh noodles and substitutes kahsk (a sun-dried fermented yogurt/whey) for more easily accessible greek yogurt and buttermilk.

-Don't skimp on the charred onions at the end, they really make the dish!
+If you don't have time to soak the beans and chickpeas the night before, pre-boil them separately for one hour.
+And don't skimp on the charred onions at the end, they really make the dish!